-4. From the appropriate Authentication dropdown list, select which Authentication mode is to be used if Always attempt manual login is selected in Advanced Auto-Login settings (see step 8 below).
-If Always attempt manual login is selected, one of the following options must be selected here to specify how to handle the manual login.

-- 5. From the Failed Option: dropdown list, select a failover option to specify what happens if authentication fails (Use Network Profile or Disable Web Access).
-By default, Use Network Profile is selected; the network profile will be applied to web filtering. - Configure your authentication mode and settings.
-For detailed explanations of authentication modes and Auto-login in both proxy and bridge (transparent) modes, see Choosing an Authentication Mechanism. - To specify a timeout value, select an option from the Timeout dropdown list and type the number of minutes in the Min field. - 8.
-Click Advanced Auto-Login to specify how to handle failed Auto-Login authentication.
-Available options are: - · Always attempt manual login - Never attempt manual login
+- 4. From the appropriate Authentication dropdown list, select which Authentication mode is to be used if Always attempt manual login is selected in Advanced Auto-Login settings (see step 8 below).
+If Always attempt manual login is selected, one of the following options must be selected here to specify how to handle the manual login. - From the Failed Option: dropdown list, select a failover option to specify what happens if authentication fails (Use Network Profile or Disable Web Access).
+By default, Use Network Profile is selected; the network profile will be applied to web filtering. - 6.
+Configure your authentication mode and settings.
+For detailed explanations of authentication modes and Auto-login in both proxy and bridge (transparent) modes, see Choosing an Authentication Mechanism. - 7.
+Specify an authentication timeout value. - Select Fixed Duration to set the length of time after user login when the authentication expires.
+Enter the time in minutes in the Min field.